-The Office of Student Services organizes study groups for several PharmD courses each semester.
+The Office of Student Services organizes student-led study groups for several PharmD courses each semester.
 Watch for sign up announcements at the beginning of each semester.
 In addition, Rho Chi offers P.E.E.R.S. exam preparation sessions throughout each semester.
 See the Tutoring Services page on the College website for more information.
+Individual tutoring for PharmD students may be an option on an individual basis.
+Students should review the Tutoring Services page for more information.
 Students enrolled in graduate (PhD) programs in the College of Pharmacy should seek tutoring services through their program (Clinical Pharmacy, Medicinal Chemistry, or Pharmaceutical Sciences).